 Trade Contracts¶

 Trade contracts let players (and NPCs) commit to deliveries with deadlines and rewards.
-They are distinct from faction missions: missions are reputation-driven offers from a faction; contracts are pure economic exchange between two parties (NPC-to-player or player-to-player).
+They are pure economic exchange between two parties (NPC-to-player or player-to-player).
+Faction reputation moves emergently per ADR-0032 — honoring a contract issued by a faction-aligned NPC moves rep through the trade-volume channel like any other transaction, not a quest-completion bonus.

 Overview¶